Irish011/Irish011/README.md

 # 💫 About Me:
 🔭 I'm currently in the Final year of my Masters of Science in IT.<br>
-🌱 I've Freelances as a Frontend Developer.<br>
+🌱 I've Freelanced as a Frontend Developer.<br>
 ⚡ I've also done projects in Machine Learning and Android.<br>